Former Olympian, AJ Mleczko Griswold, Struggles with the Competitive Nature of Youth Sports

 (By Guest Contributor AJ Mleczko Griswold)

+Former Olympian, AJ Mleczko Griswold, Struggles with the Competitive Nature of Youth Sports.
 The culture of youth sports today is a constant source of frustration for me.

-I love sports and playing them throughout my childhood offered me so many life lessons.
-I want my children to also reap the benefits of participating in a variety of activities.
+I love sports, and playing them throughout my childhood offered me so many life lessons.
+I want my children also to reap the benefits of participating in a variety of activities.
 I don’t need them to be the best at their sport(s).
 Nor do I need them to play on the best team(s).
 My primary goal is that they have FUN.
 I know there are some days they will enjoy it less than others, but overall, I want them to come back to the rink/field/court with a smile.

-In our family we go seasonally (In Sept/Oct, soccer takes precedence over others, for example).
+In our family, we go seasonally (In Sept/Oct, soccer takes precedence over others, for example).
 But I worry that this takes away from the lessons that sports give about commitment – you join a team, you show up.

 We all want our children to succeed.
 But there are so many different paths to success.
 The path I took to becoming an Olympic gold medalist is not even an option for my kids today since the landscape of youth sports is so vastly different now.
 I didn’t even have the opportunity to play on a girls’ team when I started playing hockey at age 6.
-It is exciting that my two daughters can play on all girls’ teams as a part of very successful programs.
+It is exciting that my two daughters can play on all-girls teams as a part of very successful programs.
 I grew up not knowing that I would ever have the opportunity to play hockey in the Olympics … because it was not even an Olympic sport when I was a kid.

 Maybe that is why I struggle so much with the specialization that we are seeing so much of now.
 If my child plays soccer only in the fall, for example, and his/her peers are playing indoor soccer all winter, come springtime, the other kids will be better.
-I believe kids will catch up at some point, but that initial sense of being “rusty” or being worse than someone you were even with only a few months ago strips some kids of that fragile confidence that sports can offer.
+I believe kids will catch up at some point, but that initial sense of being “rusty” or being worse than someone you were, even with only a few months ago, strips some kids of that fragile confidence that sports can offer.

-I don’t need my kids to be the best, but I want them to feel good about themselves and build confidence and self esteem.
+I don’t need my kids to be the best, but I want them to feel good about themselves and build confidence and self-esteem.
 And the “keeping-up-with-the-Joneses” attitude that prevails today makes that tougher and tougher.

-Although hockey is my area of expertise (as an athlete, as a coach and as a broadcaster) I think all sports teach similar lessons:
+Although hockey is my area of expertise (as an athlete, as a coach, and as a broadcaster), I think all sports teach similar lessons:

 - sacrifice for the greater good

-The list goes on and on and that is why, as a mom, I encourage my children to play sports.
+The list goes on and on, and that is why, as a mom, I encourage my children to play sports.
 LOTS OF THEM.

-AJ Mleczko Griswold is an Olympic Gold and Silver Medalist, a broadcaster, a mother of four, a coach and a hockey fan.
+AJ Mleczko Griswold is an Olympic Gold and Silver Medalist, a broadcaster, a mother of four, a coach, and a hockey fan.
 Follow her on Twitter.